nmshd/documentation/_docs_use-cases/use-case-consumption-share-an-ownidentityattribute.md

 ## On Failure

 - The Request cannot be created if the `peer` is unknown.
-- The Request cannot be created if the `attributeId` belongs to a RelationshipAttribute.
-- The Request cannot be created if the `attributeId` belongs to an IdentityAttribute with a `shareInfo`.
+- The Request cannot be created if the `attributeId` doesn't belong to an OwnIdentityAttribute.
-- The Request cannot be created if the Attribute has already been shared with the peer and the own shared IdentityAttribute doesn't have `"DeletedByRecipient"` or `"ToBeDeletedByRecipient"` as `deletionInfo.deletionStatus`.
+- The Request cannot be created if the OwnIdentityAttribute has already been shared with the peer and it doesn't have `"DeletedByRecipient"` or `"ToBeDeletedByRecipient"` as `deletionInfo.deletionStatus`.
-- The Request cannot be created if another version of the Attribute regarding succession has already been shared with the peer, unless the latest shared version has `"DeletedByRecipient"` or `"ToBeDeletedByRecipient"` as `deletionInfo.deletionStatus`.
+- The Request cannot be created if another version of the OwnIdentityAttribute regarding succession has already been shared with the peer, unless the latest shared version has `"DeletedByRecipient"` or `"ToBeDeletedByRecipient"` as `deletionInfo.deletionStatus`.
 - The Request cannot be created if the parameters are malformed.